Yona Rozenkier: Feature Movies

 Rozenkier's second feature film "35 Downhill" (Haderech Le'Eilat) was released in 2022.
 The film tells the story of a father and son traveling from the north of Israel to the southern city of Eilat, won the Haggiag Award for best Israeli Feature at the 2022 Jerusalem Film Festival.
 The Film is also nominated for 11 Ophir awards including best Film and screenplay, among them best actor (Yoel Rozenkier), Best supporting actor (Samuel Vilozny) Photography (Oded Ashkanazi) and Best film editor (Or Lee Tal).
+Later that year, he played Yinon in the film The Other Widow directed by Maayan Rypp.

 TV

 In 2020 the TV show "Hakibutznikim" ("The Commune") which Rozenkier has co written and produced and was first aired at Hot, Israeli cable network.